nagyist/tao-user-guide/src/the-basics/items/interaction-types/match-interaction.md

 In order to make the most use of the score weighting, the total scores assigned should equal the maximum score in the Score Range.
 If the total scores are more than this, the maximum score value from the range will be applied.
 As noted in the dialogue window above the Item, the number of correct choices should be between the minimum and maximum number of answers required of the test-taker in Step 4.

-If modal feedback is desirable for this Item, it is possible to enter it at this point.
+If modal feedback is desirable for this interaction, enter it at this point.
 For more details on how to do this, see the Modal Feedback section.

 **Step 7:** Click the blue *Done* button.